mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 - Will they participate in the formation of the project, if so, how?
 - Write a participant or user persona, if appropriate.

+What are your intended outcomes?
+>Outcomes do not need the be the end point, but significant indicators of progress.
+>Outputs (running a basic R course) are separate from outcomes (students gaining familiarity with coding)

+- What is the result this project will achieve, what is the value of the project?
+- What will your project change or impact?
+- What does success look like for your project or your community?
+- How will you measure that change (put the short version here, see also Assessment section below to expand on this)

 Who are your collaborators?

 - What makes you/collaborators uniquely positioned to solve the problem?